“The FLYER360 app adds an extra layer of fun if you’re travelling with kids.”

 This is one of the easiest ways to get your bearings.
 Get on the water at dusk.
 These traditional bumboats cruise past Boat Quay, Clarke Quay and out toward Marina Bay, with the skyline doing its best work after sunset.
 Do this at dusk, then stay on for dinner or a drink by the river.

-Bright colours, unlimited tastings, installations you'll actually want to photograph.
-It's part immersive experience, part dessert stop and part photo playground, which makes it a very easy yes for families and anyone travelling with kids or teens.
-Book timed entry online.
-Walk-ups are actually sold out by noon.
+Bright colours, unlimited tastings, installations you'll actually want to photograph - it's part immersive experience, part dessert stop and part photo playground, which makes it a very easy yes for families and anyone travelling with kids or teens.
+Book timed entry online, as walk-ups typically sell out by noon.

-The waterfront at sunrise or golden hour — two wheels, zero regrets
+The waterfront at sunrise or golden hour - two wheels, one moment in time, zero regrets.

 Singapore is one of the easiest cities to explore on two wheels.
-Rent a bike and the Marina Bay loop is proof.
+Rent a bike and explore the Marina Bay loop.
 Ride past Marina Bay Sands, the Merlion and the Helix Bridge, preferably early in the morning or just before sunset when the heat backs off and the waterfront looks its best.
 Either way, it's one of Singapore's great free mornings.

 More Asia travel blogs